BlinkUX/sequelize-mock/docs/api/instance.md

 As with Sequelize, this will **resolve** any validation errors, not throw the errors.

 ###  Return
-Returns <Promise.&#60;ValidationErrorItem|undefined&#62;> will resolve with any errors, or with nothing if there were no errors queued.
+`Promise.<ValidationErrorItem|undefined>`: will resolve with any errors, or with nothing if there were no errors queued.